TheSilver1023/Sapling/README.md

 # What is Sapling?
-> Sapling is a suite of utilities and tools for Minecraft Bedrock, focused primarily on TMC.
+> Sapling is an open-source suite of utilities and tools for Minecraft Bedrock, focused primarily on TMC.
 It enhances Quality of Life (QoL), optimizes performance, ensures parity, and offers a variety of engines, server-side and client-side features, and more!

 ![Sapling Banner](docs/assets/sapling.jpg)